Everyday Essentials for Luanda

 Tap to copy all numbers:

-Numbers and procedures can change — confirm locally.
+Numbers and procedures can change, so confirm locally.

 Clinics & pharmacies

-Know the nearest clinic and 24h pharmacy to your accommodation.
+Know the nearest clinic and 24-hour pharmacy to your accommodation.

 Recovery & wellness

-Spas and wellness spots for proper rest days.
+Spas and wellness spots for proper rest days and recovery time.

 Be outage-ready

-- Small torch or rechargeable lamp at home.
+- Keep a small torch or rechargeable lamp at home.

-- A few bottles of water for unexpected shortages.
+- Store a few bottles of water for unexpected shortages.

-Keep photocopies or secure digital copies of passport/ID and visas; some offices may request them.
+Keep photocopies or secure digital copies of passport, ID and visas, as some offices may request them.

 Groceries & deliveries

-Supermarkets take cards; markets may prefer cash.
-Apps help with delivery and convenience shopping.
+Supermarkets usually take cards, while markets may prefer cash.
+Apps can help with delivery and convenience shopping.

 Portuguese helps

-Basic phrases like bom dia (good morning) and obrigado/obrigada (thank you) are appreciated.
+Basic phrases like bom dia and obrigado or obrigada are appreciated.
 English is less common in everyday settings.

 Sun & hydration

-Use sunscreen, drink water and wear light clothes — the sun is strong much of the year.
+Use sunscreen, drink water and wear light clothes, as the sun is strong during much of the year.

 Open a live map filtered by what you need.
-Toggle “Open now” and check recent reviews.
+You can also switch on “Open now” and check recent reviews.